 Urgh!
 Rainy days can be the nemesis of family fun, especially in Devon where we all want to be outside enjoying the countryside, coast and brilliant family attractions.
 But the great British weather happens.
 So what can you do?
-Luckily I have 10 suggestions for things to do in Devon in the rain and, importantly, when they are open in 2021.
+Luckily I have 10 suggestions for things to do in Devon in the rain in 2024.

 Whether you are looking for things to do in North Devon in the rain or things to do on a rainy day in South Devon, here’s some inspiration to keep the good times rolling.

 Contents - jump to what you'd like to know

 Devon has a bunch of family attractions that are indoors or mostly undercover.
 Here’s the ones to visit when it’s a rainy day in Devon:

 Immerse yourself in the sights and smells of Victorian life at Bygones where you’ll find a Post Office, iron mongers, apothecary and sweet shop among 15 shops that have been recreated on a period street.

 For families there’s a quiz, dressing up and toys for the kids to handle.
 If you’re looking for things to do in Torquay with dogs your four-legged friends are welcome at Bygones too.

 Find out more about visiting Bygones in Torquay.